MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 ## Prerequisites

-To complete the end-to-end scenario below you need two machines to deploy the two nodes cluster.
+To complete the end-to-end scenario below you need three servers to deploy a three-node cluster.
 The steps below outline how to configure these servers.

 ## Setup and configure the operating system on each cluster node